Skip to main content

 Some sell meat only in pet food, but also sell certified fish products: Ethical Superstore, Natural Collection, Real Foods

-Buy Wholefoods Online is nearly all vegan apart from one brand of omega 3 fish oil supplements.
+Buy Wholefoods Online is vegetarian apart from one brand of omega 3 fish oil supplements.

 Almost all of them sell vegan alternatives to dairy products and meat.